DrThomasAger/smile/README.md

 [5]: "AI Literacy and Its Implications for Prompt Engineering Strategies," COLING 2025 Proceedings. [https://aclanthology.org/2025.coling-main.100.pdf](https://aclanthology.org/2025.coling-main.100.pdf)
 [6]: "Is Your Prompt Detailed Enough?
 Exploring the Effects of Prompt Engineering," ACM CHI Conference on Human Factors in Computing Systems, 2024. [https://doi.org/10.1145/3686038.3686060](https://doi.org/10.1145/3686038.3686060)

+# Prompt Engineering With A (: Smile

+In ***(: Smile*** we define structure using brackets mixed with natural text.
+This is operational syntax which can be used in any text prompt to an LLM.

+We also define standard protocols for prompt engineering and provide them as maintainable, composable "skills".

+The end game is a drag and drop approach, with clearly defined operating conditions, parameters, variables, and a standardized and consistent methodology for forming these cognitive building blocks can be stacked together so that they can generalizs to unseen data and perform on our metrics consistently.

+The first step is discovering the fundamental replicable and consistent prompt engineering strategies effective prompt engineers use every time they need to increase instruction following.
 :) End README.md :)